npujol/npujol.github.io/Informatic/kubernetes/kubernetes-kubernetes/kubernetes-kubernetes-installing-a-local-cluster.md

 Step 3. __Set Up Access Permissions__

-Create and apply a `ServiceAccount` and `ClusterRoleBinding` for admin access:
+Create and apply a `ServiceAccount` and `ClusterRoleBinding` for admin access.
+This file is in `https://github.com/npujol/kaos/blob/main/deploy/k3d/dashboard-adminuser.yaml`:

 * Copy the following YAML into a new file, such as `dashboard-adminuser.yaml`: